LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/strings/exercises.rst.txt

       ``JavaScript``.
    b.
 Without using ``.slice``, use method chaining to accomplish the same
       thing.
    c.
-Use bracket notation and a template literal to print, "The abbreviation for
+Use bracket notation and a template literal to print, *"The abbreviation for
-      'JavaScript' is 'JS'."
+      'JavaScript' is 'JS'."*

 [Repl.it link]

 |

-6. Some programming languages (like Python) include a ``.title`` method to return a string with Every Word Capitalized (e.g. ``'title case'.title()`` returns ``Title Case``).
+6. Some programming languages (like Python) include a ``title`` method to return a string with Every Word Capitalized (e.g. ``'title case'.title()`` returns ``Title Case``).
 JavaScript has no ``.title`` method, but that won't stop us!
 Use the string methods you know to print 'Title Case' from